Selecting a Provider

 |Supervised Mental Health Counselor or Pastoral Counselor||Master's degree in counseling||Counseling services||No||A referral from medical doctor and physcian oversight is required|

-If you are interested in becoming a TRICARE provider, visit the Information for Providers page.
+If you are interested in becoming a TRICARE provider, visit the TRICARE-Authorized Providers page.